PHYS 1401 - College Physics I

 The Schrödinger equation; one dimensional systems; the Heisenberg uncertainty principle; magnetic moments and angular momentum; two and three dimensional systems; approximation methods; scattering theory.
 Prerequisites: PHYS 317 or consent of instructor.

-PHYS 421 - Materials Science
+PHYS 421 - Semiconductor Physics and Engineering

 Hours: 3